 When loading the second and following domain using the routines in the SUBROUTINES segment, the files are already loaded.
 The OPEN-SEGMENT, LOAD-SEGMENT SUBR-FILE and CLOSE-SEGMENT commands are omitted.
-Only the main program segment is loaded, followed by the LINK-SEGMENT command.
+Only the main program segment is loaded, followed by the LINK-SEGMENT command (force segment link).